JuliaLang/julia/JuliaSyntax/README.md

 ### Abstract syntax tree

-By pointing to green tree nodes, AST nodes become tracable back to the original source.
+By pointing to green tree nodes, AST nodes become traceable back to the original source.

 Unlike most languages, designing a new AST is tricky because the existing